vikinganalytics/daeploy/docs/source/content/advanced_tutorials/using_multiple_hosts.rst

 Using Multiple Hosts
 ====================

-In :ref:`first-service-reference` we logged in to our first host: http://your-host, but often you will be working on multiple managers.
+So far you have probably seen how to log in to a host with the ``daeploy login`` command, but often you will be working on more than one machine, each running a manager.
 Changing between managers is done with the ``daeploy login`` command just like for the first manager and if you run the command now, you should see someting like this: